Introducing the concept of the Widom line in the QCD phase diagram: Significance of the Widom line in QCD

-We have introduced the concept of Widom line for QCD matter and have shown that thermodynamic anomalies detected in previous theoretical work can be ascribed to Widom line phenomenology.
-The next step is to consider the importance or usefulness of the Widom line concept for QCD investigations.
-After all, as discussed in Sec.~\ref{Sec:models}, thermodynamic quantities have already been detected and linked to the critical end point.
+We have introduced the concept of Widom line for QCD matter and have shown that anomalous physical properties detected in previous theoretical work can be ascribed to Widom line phenomenology.
+The next step is to consider the significance or usefulness of the Widom line concept for QCD investigations.
+After all, as discussed in Sec.~\ref{Sec:models}, thermodynamic anomalies have already been detected and linked to the critical end point.
 Hence, from this perspective, the Widom line concept looks like just a new label for crossovers that have already been identified.

-As discussed in the introduction, the Widom line is an intrinsically interesting concept.
+As discussed in the introduction, the Widom line is an intrinsically interesting concept for describing supercritical region above a critical end point.
 Also, analogies with other fields often lead to cross fertilization of ideas that end up useful.
-Beyond these general considerations, and based on the analogies with work done in the context of supercooled fluids and doped cuprates, we suggest three directions where the Widom line has the potential to bring a novel perspective onto the QCD phase diagram.
+Beyond these general considerations, and based on the analogies with work done in the context of supercooled fluids~\cite{water1, Franzese_JPCM2007} and doped cuprates~\cite{ssht, sshtSC, Lorenzo3band}, we suggest three directions where the Widom line has the potential to bring a novel perspective onto the QCD phase diagram.

-First, the Widom line can provide a unifying framework for the exploration of thermodynamic anomalies found at finite temperature and finite chemical potential.
+First, the Widom line can provide a unifying framework for describing and predicting the pronounced changes of thermodynamic anomalies at finite temperature and finite chemical potential in the QCD phase diagram.
 It rationalises existing crossovers into a single coherent theoretical framework, hence shedding new light on the origin of different crossovers, which can be attributed to the critical end point.
 As an analogy, the existence of anomalies in supercooled water was documented well before the introduction of the Widom line in 2005~\cite{water1}.
 Similarly, electronic phase crossovers in the hole-doped cuprates were documented well before the introduction of the Widom line in 2012~\cite{ssht}.
-In both fields, the Widom line emerged as a valuable concept to characterise the crossovers region.
+In both fields, the Widom line emerged as a valuable concept to characterise the supercritical region.